Free-Software-for-Android/FasterGPS/README.md

 # Libraries

-All JAR-Libraries are provided in this repository under ``libs``, all Android Library projects are under ``android-libs``.
+All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".

 # Information about gps.conf

 * http://forum.xda-developers.com/showthread.php?p=11342772
 * http://forum.xda-developers.com/showthread.php?t=1498276
 * http://forum.xda-developers.com/showthread.php?t=1493695

-other gps configs:
 * http://forum.xda-developers.com/showthread.php?p=25094918

 # Translations

-Translations are hosted on Transifex, which is configured by ``.tx/config``
+Translations are hosted on Transifex, which is configured by ".tx/config"

-1. To pull newest translations install transifex client (e.g. aptitude install transifex-client)
+1. To pull newest translations install transifex client (e.g. ``apt-get install transifex-client``)
-2. Config Transifex client with ``~/.transifexrc``
+2. Config Transifex client with "~/.transifexrc"
 3. Go into root folder of git repo
 4. execute ```tx pull``` (```tx pull -a``` to get all languages)